ikelaiah/tzbundler/README.md

 This single command will:

 1. Fetch the latest IANA tzdata
+2. Download Windows timezone mappings from Unicode CLDR
-2. Extract and parse all files
+3. Extract and parse all files
-3. Generate `combined.json` and `combined.sqlite` in the `tzdata/` folder
+4. Generate `combined.json` and `combined.sqlite` in the `tzdata/` folder

 ## 🚀 Quick Start - Alternative